ARTS-Laboratory/Smart-Penetrometer-with-Edge-Computing-and-Intelligent-Embedded-Systems/System_development/README.md

 ## Version - Mississippi
-* A wireless version of the Columbia system with only the soil mositure sensing spiek.
+* A wireless version of the Columbia system with only the soil moisture sensing spiek.

 <p align="center">